fiaisis/frontend/README.md

 ### `yarn build`

-Builds the app for production.
+Builds the app so it can be used as a plugin.
 You will need to do this every time the frontend changes as the `build` folder isn't tracked by Git and SciGateway uses this folder to display the frontend.

 ### `yarn start`